-The goal of MBA’s research is to investigate and disseminate the impact of mindfulness-based interventions with high-risk and incarcerated youth.
-Through both process-based and translational research, MBA’s intention is to continually contribute to the growing research of evidence-based interventions involving mindfulness and other contemplative approaches with youth populations.
+The goal of MBA’s research is to investigate and disseminate the impact of mindfulness-based interventions with high-risk and incarcerated populations.
+Through both process-based and translational research, MBA’s intention is to continually contribute to the growing research of evidence-based interventions involving mindfulness and other contemplative approaches with the people we serve.

 Research conducted at MBA utilizes a mixed method, transformative-based paradigm.
 That is, MBA recognizes the value of sound empirical, quantitative research methods, but also uses qualitative methods to highlight the perspectives, opinions, and experiences of the research participants themselves.
 MBA strives to conduct culturally sensitive and competent research ultimately to serve the youth we work with.
 It is our intention that our research is continually built upon and used as a base to grow to this early-stage, but important field.

 For more information on the specific Psychometric measures used by the MBA Project to evaluate subjective effective and impacts of our programs, see the Psychometric Measures page.

 MBA continually researches the MBA Curriculum, alongside other research questions that will contribute to the growing research field of mindfulness and high-risk youth.
 Refer to the titles, authors, and abstracts (summaries) of current and past MBA research.

 Journal: Child and Adolescent Mental Health; in-press.

 Authors: Barnert, L., Himelstein, S., Herbert, S., Garcia-Romeu, A., & Chamberlain, L.